wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 {% include note.html content="You need [Direct Data Ingestion permission](permissions_overview.html) to use these HTTP endpoints." %}

-## Get Started with Top and Spy
+## Get Started with Wavefront Top and Spy

 Use spy to extract information programmatically.
 This page gives details on the available endpoints and associated parameters.

-Use wftop if you want a keyboard-driven UI that's similar to the Linux top UI.
+Use Wavefront top if you want a keyboard-driven UI that's similar to the Linux top UI.
 The tool is open source and on [GitHub](https://github.com/wavefrontHQ/wftop).
 You can also read [the blog that Joanna prepared](https://tanzu.vmware.com/content/vmware-tanzu-observability-blog/monitor-and-optimize-data-ingestion-by-wavefront-across-your-organization-introducing-wavefront-top), or watch a short video.

-<iframe id="kmsembed-1_yif61rd5" width="708" height="402" src="https://vmwaretv.vmware.com/embed/secure/iframe/entryId/1_yif61rd5/uiConfId/49694343/pbc/252649793/st/0" class="kmsembed" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" referrerPolicy="no-referrer-when-downgrade" frameborder="0" title="Using wftop"></iframe>
+<iframe id="kmsembed-1_yif61rd5" width="708" height="402" src="https://vmwaretv.vmware.com/embed/secure/iframe/entryId/1_yif61rd5/uiConfId/49694343/pbc/252649793/st/0" class="kmsembed" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" referrerPolicy="no-referrer-when-downgrade" frameborder="0" title="Using Wavefront Top"></iframe>

 You can also watch the video <a href="https://vmwaretv.vmware.com/media/t/1_yif61rd5" target="_blank">here <img src="/images/video_camera.png" alt="video camera icon"/></a>.